 - A stand-alone technical memorandum titled “The Implementation of Findings and Products."

 STATUS: Research in progress.
-An interim report and interim meeting are anticipated in August 2020.
+An interim report was submitted and an interim meeting was held in July 2020.
+Draft final deliverables are anticipated in August 2021.